cyberutkarsh/hacking/README.md

 How To Run:
 -------
 1. Unzip the contents of the SudokuLint_Utkarshc.zip into its folder
-2. Navigate to the folder where the files were unzipped
+2. Navigate to the folder where the files were unzipped using your terminal or command prompt.
 3. use "java -jar SudokuLint.jar"command to execute the program
 4. You will see 3 options, please find below their usage Option 1: Validate Sudoku's: This option will validate all the probable Sudoku solutions provided in the .txt format in the "inputs" folder.